Program overview

 Career Options

-Graduates of the Early Learning and Care Diploma program can pursue various career paths in Canada, including:
+Graduates of the Early Learning and Care program can pursue a variety of rewarding career paths in Canada, including:

-• Early Childhood Educator: Work directly with young children in educational settings, fostering their development and learning.
+• Early Childhood Educator: Work directly with young children in various settings, fostering their development and learning.

 • Child Care Supervisor: Oversee the operations of child care facilities, ensuring quality care and compliance with regulations.